kfeder/naltrexone_reanalysis/supplement.md

-The degree of bias in the observed association between naltrexone and relapse therefore depends on the prevalence of the unmeasured variable in the naltexone and buprenorphine taking groups, and the association of the unmeasured variable with relapse.
+The degree of bias in the observed association between naltrexone and relapse therefore depends on the prevalence of the unmeasured variable in the naltrexone and buprenorphine taking groups, and the association of the unmeasured variable with relapse.
 We can explore the extent of this bias by simulating a hypothetical unmeasured variable under different sets of assumptions about these parameters.
 We then can estimate the "true" relative risk of relapse comparing naltrexone initiators to buprenorphine initiatiors, had this unmeasured variable been adjusted for.

 To conduct this analysis, we make the following simplifying assumptions: